Some pvt hospitals refusing admission to COVID patients, doing 'black-marketing of beds': Kejriwal

-Delhi Chief Minister Arvind Kejriwal on Saturday warned of strong action against some private hospitals allegedly refusing admission to COVID-19 patients and involving in "black-marketing" of beds, and said his government is going to issue an order stating that hospitals cannot deny treatment to such people.
-The Delhi government will depute medical professionals at all hospitals who will update availability of beds for coronavirus patients at an official app and ensure admission of such patients, he said.
+Delhi Chief Minister Arvind Kejriwal on Saturday warned of strong action against private hospitals allegedly refusing admission to COVID-19 patients and indulging in "black-marketing" of beds.
+The Delhi government will depute medical professionals in each private hospital to ensure patients are aware of beds available and they are admitted without any hassles, he said.

 His government is going to issue an order that no hospitals will refuse admission to suspected COVID-19 patients and that it will be their responsibility to test and treat such persons, Kejriwal said in a virtual media briefing.
 The chief minister also rubbished claims that COVID-19 tests have been stopped in Delhi, and asserted that the number of tests conducted in the city is the highest in the country.

-The government is talking to the owners of private hospitals to determine their problems in reserving 20 per cent of their beds for COVID-19 patients, he said.
-Private hospitals are a critical part of the Delhi's health infrastructure and the Delhi government acknowledges their role, he added.
+The government is talking to owners of private hospitals to determine their problems in reserving 20 per cent of their beds for COVID-19 patients, he said.
+Private hospitals are a critical part of the city's health infrastructure and the Delhi government acknowledges their role, he added.

 "There are some private hospitals which are resorting to such means.
 First they say they don't have bed and when patients insist, they demand huge amount.
 Isn't this black-marketing of beds?" he asked.
-The chief minister said the Delhi government launched an app on Tuesday for providing information on the availability of government and private hospital beds for COVID-19 patients.
+The chief minister said the Delhi government had to face a backlash from hospitals for providing the information on availability of beds and ventilators on an app launched on Tuesday.

 The Delhi government's priority for now is to save lives, he added..